bagder/docs/curl-vs-wget.md

   data.
 It transfers just the URLs that the user specifies, and does not contain any recursive downloading logic nor any sort of HTML parser.

-- *More protocols*. curl supports FTP, FTPS, Gopher, HTTP, HTTPS, SCP, SFTP, TFTP, TELNET, DICT, LDAP, LDAPS, FILE, POP3, IMAP, SMB/CIFS, SMTP, RTMP and RTSP.
-Wget only supports HTTP, HTTPS and FTP.
+- *More protocols*. curl supports FTP, FTPS, Gopher, HTTP, HTTPS, SCP, SFTP, TFTP, TELNET, DICT, LDAP, LDAPS, MQTT, FILE, POP3, IMAP, SMB/CIFS, SMTP, RTMP and RTSP.
+Wget supports HTTP, HTTPS and FTP.

 - *More portable*. curl builds and runs on lots of more platforms than wget.
 For example: OS/400, TPF and other more "exotic" platforms that aren't straight-forward unix clones.

-- *More SSL libraries* and SSL support. curl can be built with one out of eleven (11!) different SSL/TLS libraries, and it offers more control and wider support for protocol details.
+- *More SSL libraries* and SSL support. curl can be built with one out of thirteen (13!) different SSL/TLS libraries, and it offers more control and wider support for protocol details.

 - *HTTP auth*. curl supports more HTTP authentication methods, especially over HTTP proxies: Basic, Digest, NTLM and Negotiate

-- *SOCKS*. curl supports several SOCKS protocol versions for proxy access
+- *SOCKS*. curl supports SOCKS4 and SOCKS5 for proxy access.
+With local or proxy base name resolving.

 - *Bidirectional*. curl offers upload and sending capabilities.
 Wget only offers plain HTTP POST support.